Quansight/Quansight-website/apps/labs/posts/array-api-meta-blogpost.md

 ---

 It has been four years since the first release of the array [API standard](https://data-apis.org/array-api/latest/API_specification/index.html)
-(`2021.12`), and during that time we have witnessed an enormous effort performed by the community to adopt it, and increase the interoperability between libraries.
+(`2021.12`), and during that time we have witnessed an enormous effort by the community to adopt it, and increase the interoperability between libraries.

 Although for library producers it was surely a challenge to adopt it (i.e. extend their